WEST HIGHLAND STATESMAN

 Sunday: Departing Fort William around 09.00 we travel up the Great Glen, passing the falls of Orchy and through Monessie Gorge, then alongside Loch Trieg with stunning views of the Nevis Range and Mamore Mountains.
 A stop (weather permitting) will be made at the isolated station at Rannoch for a short photographic break with views of the snow-covered mountains – continuing homeward around the Horseshoe Curve and County March summit.

-Pullman Class (Glenspean Lodge): Accommodation is in the “Glenspean Lodge Hotel” (double & twin rooms only) a former hunting lodge in a beautiful glen near Spean Bridge with Scottish breakfast on Saturday & Sunday, a champagne reception and piper followed by a four-course dinner with wine on Saturday served in the hotel restaurant.
-There is also a coach tour on Saturday afternoon to the Commando Memorial, Neptune’s staircase and surrounding area – Included in the meal service on board the train is bucks fizz with breakfast, a glass of chilled champagne and half bottle of wine served with five or seven course luncheon or dinner.
+Pullman Class (Isles of Glencoe Hotel): Accommodation is in loch view feature rooms at the “Isles of Glencoe Hotel” (double & twin rooms only) set on the shores of Loch Leven overlooking dramatic Glencoe with Scottish breakfast on Saturday & Sunday, a champagne reception and piper followed by a four-course dinner with wine on Saturday served in the hotel restaurant.
+There is also a coach tour on Saturday afternoon along the shores of Loch Linnhe to Neptune’s staircase and surrounding area – Included in the meal service on board the train is bucks fizz with breakfast, a glass of chilled champagne and half bottle of wine served with five or seven course luncheon or dinner.